SriSankeerthanaGorrela/Expense-Tracker/expense-tracker/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+# Next.js acts as both frontend and backend, but for authentication, it only acts as a client that talks directly to Firebase.

+# 3. What Happens After Registration

+When a user registers successfully:

+Firebase Auth creates a user record in the Authentication Users list

+It returns a user object to your app (contains uid, email, etc.)

+That user is now considered logged in

+The Firebase SDK automatically stores a session token in the browser

+On page refresh, it automatically restores the session (using onAuthStateChanged)

+You don’t need to handle cookies, tokens, or sessions manually.